Attendemia Guides: Practical In-App Workflows

 Comments quickly surface strengths, weaknesses, and context.
 Reading them first improves ROI by reducing time spent on low-signal material.

-What is the attention checkout pipeline?
+What is the attention checkout pipeline and how do "attns" work?

 Attention is treated as a finite budget.
 Checkout helps you commit deliberately, track spending, and prioritize items with the highest expected return.
+Every user receives 300 free "attns" weekly (approx. 5 hours of learning).
+We DO NOT sell attns or convert them to money.
+Extra attns are free upon request to support@attendemia.com.

 When should I use Reading Collections?